romainsacchi/carculator/docs/introduction.rst

     :width: 400
     :alt: Alternative text

 Any other attributes of the CarModel class can be obtained in a similar way.
-For example, all calculated parameters that start with
-`_lci` are inputs or outputs to the inventory.
 Hence, the following lists all direct exhaust emissions included in the inventory of an petrol Van in 2017:

 List of all the given and calculated parameters of the car model::